ireina7/divide-and-conquer-leetcode/README.md

 ## Spirit
 - Use `divide-and conquer` purely.
 - Ok if pass all leetcode tests.
+- Solutions should obey complexity (time and space) constraints of the problem.

 ## Setting
 To be practical, I only use *Java* and *C++* for all experiments (although Scala and Rust are better).